kbase/status/README.md

-Jul 5 2019 1:35-1:45pm PDT: we experienced a brief unplanned outage, and are investigating the issue.
-All systems should be back to normal.
+No known problems at this time.

 Please visit <a href="https://kbase.us">kbase.us</a> for information on outages not impacting our web site.

-last updated 5 July 2019 2:30 pm PDT
+last updated 12 July 2019 2:00 pm PDT